xmgbautista/xmgbautista.github.io/_pages/about.md

 <br>
 My research interests are in macroeconomics, household finance, and labor economics.
 I study the aggregate and distributional effects of households' consumption, labor, and financial decisions on the economy.
-My current research focuses on understanding the endogeneity of the distribution of the marginal propensity to consume and investigating the channels of consumption smoothing.
+My current research focuses on understanding the endogeneity of the distribution of the marginal propensity to consume and quantifying the effect of different consumption smoothing channels.
 </p>